SAP-samples/teched2025-XP262/exercises/321_BTP-Build_E2E_BuildApps-Workflow/2_BuildApps-Workflow.md

 5. Select the process that you want to integrate by choosing on its tile.
 You need to filter on the **Project Name** for the sales order process in SAP Build Process Automation.

-   If you completed the **SAP Build Process Automation - Create a Sales Order Process** workshop, filter by the **Sales Orders Management {placeholder|userid}** project before selecting the Process.
+   If you completed the **SAP Build Process Automation - Create a Sales Order Process** workshop, filter by the **Sales Orders Management XP262-XXX** (your user number) project before selecting the Process.

    ![Integration](./Images/Integration5b.png)